Nature is incredibly diverse, just as it is full of overflowing abundance. We don’t always see it, though it is there.

 Though the temptation is hard to resist, you cannot harvest rhubarb in the first year, you must first wait for it to establish roots.
 You will have to wait and see how this plant will only get bigger and bigger as the seasons pass.

 It is said that a single rhubarb plant can last 20 years, before needing to be replaced.
-In the meantime, enjoy all you can of the tart stalks, being careful to stay clear of the leaves which are poisonous.
+In the meantime, enjoy all you can of the tart stalks (here are some brilliant recipes), being careful to stay clear of the leaves which are poisonous, but not without their own uses in the garden.

 Rhubarb pairs well with strawberries – which are also a perennial of the fruiting kind!